 The Nelson/Marlborough/Tasman region is a fantastic place to study all things marine.
 Probably more than any other area in New Zealand, the region runs on seawater!
 The education programmes offered are similar to those in Dunedin but have been adapted for the “Top of the South”.

-Secondary programmes at the senior levels link into NCEA requirements like the Biology 3.1 Small animal studies, which are run in conjunction with the Cawthron Institute and NMIT.
-Level 3 Earth and Space science is supported with a research trip out into Tasman Bay by boat.
+Secondary programmes at the senior levels link into NCEA requirements like the Biology 3.1 Small Animal Studies, which are run in conjunction with the Cawthron Institute and NMIT.
 Shoreline transects for level 2 and comparative dissection/anatomy sessions fit well at any level.
 At lower levels there are many options, from shark studies to learning about food chains.

 The NZ Marine Studies Centre has produced a wide range of free resources to assist you with your marine education programmes and help you identify creatures you find on the shore.

 If you would like further information about the New Zealand Marine Studies Centre Programmes you can read previous editions and sign up to receive our newsletter: